Research Focus: The Liberal Script Under Pressure

-Contemporary liberal societies face a loss of confidence in the ability of their core institutions to provide solutions to an array of challenges, which lie at the heart of prominent domestic and international conflicts in the early 21st century.
+Nation-states that are committed to liberal models of political and social order are challenged both internationally and domestically.
+In consequence, contemporary liberal societies face a loss of confidence in the ability of their core institutions to provide solutions to an array of challenges, which lie at the heart of prominent domestic and international conflicts in the early 21st century.

-Are alternative concepts of political and social order that claim universal validity on the rise, or are they varieties of existing liberal ideas?
+Are alternative concepts of political and social order that claim universal validity on the rise or are they varieties of existing liberal ideas?

 Under which conditions does the liberal script lose or gain attractiveness, and what are the drivers of the rise of alternative scripts?
 To what extent are the causes of current contestations different from earlier ones?

-What are the consequences of the intensified contestations of the liberal script and the potential rise of alternatives for politics, societies, and individuals as well as the challenges the world is facing in the 21st century?
+What are the implications of the potential rise of the alternatives for politics, society and individuals, and for the challenges facing the world in the 21st century?